-Erica Ollmann Saphire, Ph.D., has officially begun her term as President and CEO of La Jolla Institute for Immunology.
+Erica Ollmann Saphire, Ph.D., MBA has officially begun her term as President and CEO of La Jolla Institute for Immunology.
 As a leader in infectious disease research, Saphire has dedicated her career to bringing scientists together to face the toughest health threats.

 Our Focus Is Immunology